After careful consideration, I have decided to resign from insurance contracts effective September 1, 2017.

 Your diagnosis, if you have one, remains between you and your therapist.

 You and your therapist do not have to spend precious time discussing treatment plans, insurance denials, and other administrative issues.

 I realize that people who have been used to paying $25 or $30 dollars for a co-pay may have a difficult time justifying $100 per session.
 Many clients have found it to be more manageable if they simply decrease the frequency of their visits from weekly to once or twice per month, or as needed.
 Others have Health Savings Accounts that can be used to pay for therapy.
-Additionally, I offer a discount for pre-paid sessions which reduces the cost per session.
+Additionally, I offer a discount for cash payments or 'card on file' which reduces the cost per session.